 Masjid Khalid Rich Heritage

-Turning 100 this year, Masjid Khalid carries with it a rich history.
+Turned 100 in 2017, Masjid Khalid carries with it a rich history.
 First built in 1917 on wakaf land bequeathed by the late Haji Abdul Khalid bin Haji Mohamed Tyeb, a businessman and philanthropist, Masjid Khalid can hold a congregation of up to 2500 people.
 Being a well-known mosque, it is visited by about 800 Muslims each day for breaking fast in Ramadan and its congregation continues to grow.
 The mosque has since undergone several restorations and a major renovation in 1996, but its original structure and splendour is still kept intact till today.